loganko83/xpswapmcp/replit.md

 **Revenue Model**: $100 minting fees, 1% trading fees, all directed to XPS seller wallet

 ## Recent Changes
+- **2025-01-13**: Fixed "Start Trading" buttons on homepage to navigate to Trading page (/trading) instead of Swap page
+- **2025-01-13**: Corrected "Buy XPS" link routing to navigate to xps-purchase page (/xps-purchase)
+- **2025-01-13**: Updated footer production information to reflect latest platform capabilities with XPS ecosystem and DeFi features
+- **2025-01-13**: Removed promotional banner from Swap page as it's no longer the homepage (removed "XpSwap - The Ultimate DeFi Hub" section)
 - **2025-01-13**: Fixed navigation routing issues - logo now correctly navigates to Home page (/) and Swap menu to Swap page (/swap)
 - **2025-01-13**: Updated Portfolio page background to white for design consistency across all pages
 - **2025-01-13**: Confirmed XPS airdrop section visibility on home page with campaign countdown and claim functionality